sajudson/CS573_17F-W3-Project/README.md

 Ideas for future work

-*box and whisker - by month, season or day of week *filters: month/holiday/workingday/weekday/year
+- box and whisker - by month, season or day of week
+- filters: month/holiday/workingday/weekday/year
-*show multiple visualizations on one page, with filter *brush to filter/focus
+- show multiple visualizations on one page, with filter
+- brush to filter/focus
+- paralell axes plot
-*consider use of hourly data (limited to single year) for final project
+- consider use of hourly data (limited to single year) for final project

 [Data Summary from Week2](https://bl.ocks.org/sajudson/772c6d0f442c16f98928bf5831646cb0) The data set contains the number of bike share system users (casual and registered) for each day (and hour) for two years (Jan 2011 - Dec 2012), as well as the day type (holiday, workingday), weather situation, temperature and humidity, apparent temperature and windspeed.